 Daniel J. Gatti was sexually abused when he was nine years old at a YMCA camp.
 Dan never told anyone.
 And that’s no surprise.
 Not telling adults is all too common.
 And the lawyers at The Gatti Law Firm understand the natural defense mechanisms of a sexually abused child.
 It’s normal for a child of sexual abuse to feel shame, anger, and depression.
 Victims of abuse commonly have issues with alcohol, drugs, and/or relationships.
 These bad things are normal consequences of being a victim.
 Trust is shattered in the minds of children who have been victimized by someone they grew to trust.
 That trust was broken and the child feels guilt and shame and isolates him/herself behind a wall of thorns that protect the victim from further abuse and further harm.

 But like we said before, the laws of Oregon “protect sexual victims far more than laws in other states.”
 Dan, along with many of the lawyers at The Gatti Law Firm, would be honored and more than willing to take on the predator who, to a child once looked like a giant and whose head needs to be brought to justice.
 These predators once had the power.
-But, the lawyers at The Gatti Law Firm will do everything they ethically can to ensure that the power is restored to the innocent one who was not at fault and who is ready to take control of his/her life like they rightfully deserve.
+But, the personal injury lawyers at The Gatti Law Firm will do everything they ethically can to ensure that the power is restored to the innocent one who was not at fault and who is ready to take control of his/her life like they rightfully deserve.